cmjjezze/Supply-Chain_TEAM-2_blockchain-training-labs/ReadMe.md

 Lotus - OEM
 UBP - Bank
 //This is the adding or register the three user.
 The supplier, bank and the OEM or the Object Efficiency Management.
-Step 6.
-Start the app or the api.
 > node app.js
 Step 7.
 Open the postman and put the method in Get and type the localhost:3000.
 Click the body.
 Add a username and Supplier or any user that we register earlier in the key and value respectively.
 //Supplier, Bank or OEM are the registered user.